- Paying off loans early frees up money for other goals and investments.

 1. Make additional repayments

-Most variable-rate personal loans will allow you to make additional repayments while most fixed-rate personal loans do not allow this.
-There may be some fixed-rate personal loans that allow additional repayments, but there may be a limit on the amount that can be repaid early and you may also be charged early repayment fees and an early exit fee if you repay the loan earlier than the initial loan term.
+Most variable-rate personal loans will allow you to make additional repayments, while most fixed-rate personal loans do not allow this.
+Some fixed-rate personal loans let you make extra repayments.
+But there may be limits on how much you can repay early, and you could face early repayment or exit fees if you pay off the loan before the term ends.

 2. Increase your repayment amounts